-Because of the large volume of requests we receive, it may take us up to several weeks to respond to your request.
-We appreciate your patience.
-If your matter is time-sensitive, you may wish to consider contacting a private attorney.
+There may be legal time limits or other deadlines that affect your claims.
+To protect your rights in time-sensitive matters, you may wish to contact a private attorney.
 The Hawai‘i Legal Aid Society provides information on common legal problems and the Hawai‘i State Bar Attorney Referral Service can help you find a lawyer.

 The ACLU of Hawai‘i only handles cases that involve violations of civil liberties and civil rights.
 Civil liberties include the right to due process and equal protection of the law, as well as freedom of expression; freedom of the press; religious freedom; the right of association; the right of privacy; the right to be free of unreasonable search and seizures, and the right to be free of cruel and unusual punishment.
 Many of these civil liberties are protected by provisions in the United States Constitution such as the Bill of Rights and the Fourteenth Amendment, and also by similar provisions in the Hawai‘i Constitution.
 In most cases, these constitutional provisions apply only to the government.
 Accordingly, in most cases, a legal matter raises a civil liberties issue only when a governmental official or a governmental agency is responsible for violating your rights.